-You can read all the formal ethics and donation statements since I was elected here.
+You can read the formal ethics and donation statements since I was elected here.
 However those forms are a bare minimum and aren’t updated as things change – I’ve gone into greater detail below.

 Income

 I work full time as a councillor.
-The basic salary is €28,145 a year.
+My basic salary is €30,274 a year.
 (Prior to July 2021, the basic salary was substantially lower, at roughly €17,000.)

 From before the election until 1st of October, 2021 I also worked as Head of Communications at the Irish Nurses and Midwives Organisation, but gave up the role to focus on council work.
 While I was with the INMO, I generally steered clear of health sector-related topics in my role as a councillor, to avoid conflicts of interest.